Rangra01/Advance_TIc_Tac_Toe_Game/README.md

 Tic-Tac-Toe_Game (C Language)

 Game Controls
-- Input row (1 to 3)numbers and column (1 to 3) numbers  when prompted.
+- Input row (1 to 3)number and column (1 to 3) number  when prompted.
 - After each round, choose whether to play again.

 Features